So You May Have Joy

 But in day-to-day life of routine, work, activities, and relationships, joy is often lost; or it's there, but more as an afterthought.
 It's easy to forget why we're doing what we're doing.
 It's easy to forget life is supposed to be happy and good.
 It's easy to get bogged down by problems, relationships that aren't great, and work that seems pointless or frustrating.

-In other words, The Kingdom of heaven is meant to be a realm of joy: even if you're down and out; even if things aren't going your way; even if you don't have it all.
-It's not about circumstances or status or material wealth; It's about knowing the heart of God, finding comfort in Him, living as His dearly loved children, and being satisfied.
+In other words: The Kingdom of heaven is meant to be a realm of joy.
+Even if you're down and out; even if things aren't going your way; even if you don't have it all.
+It's not about circumstances or status or material wealth; It's about knowing the heart of God, finding comfort in Him, living as His dearly loved child, and being satisfied.

 Jesus follows up His words about the benefits of God's Kingdom by talking about (for lack of a better word) the laws of the Kingdom.
 I hesitate to use that word because laws typically involve restrictions, and Jesus' words could be seen that way.
 He takes basic no-no's like murder and adultery, and makes them even stricter by including anger and lust.
 He says it's not enough to love your neighbor but to also bless and do good to your enemies.
 At first glance it seems Jesus is making it impossible to enter this Kingdom.
 "Be perfect as your Heavenly Father is perfect."
 Seriously?
 Is He joking?
 No one can be like God!

-But Jesus was talking about a new way of life where they didn't have to do anything on their own.
-They weren't left to their own goodness and willpower to obey these principles.
+But Jesus was talking about a new way of life where we don't have to do anything on our own.
+The disciples weren't left to their own goodness and willpower to obey these principles.
 He was inviting them into a life of freedom and joy.
 Freedom from anger, poor thinking, and striving to gain the edge over their fellow man.
-They could leave all that behind and simply pursue a holy God who wanted to transform them from being selfish, miserable people trying to claw their way through life, into loving people fueled by joy.
+They could leave all that behind and simply pursue a holy God who wanted to transform them from being selfish, miserable people who were trying to claw their way through life into loving people fueled by joy.

 In John 15:11, Jesus speaks these words: "I have told you this so that my joy may be in you and that your joy may be complete."
 What had He told them?
 "Remain in me; Abide; Dwell in My love.
 Ask for fruitful hearts--a loving, joy-filled, peaceful heart that My Father can give you."